dennysabu/MacOS-Wifi-Strength-Scanner/README.md

 # MacOS Wifi Scanner
  A much more complicated and less efficient way of finding signal strength on a Mac.

+ This program will query the Mac airport utility repeatly report the signal strenght by default.
+This should work on most modern Macs with WiFi.

 ### Configure:
 ---